terra-money/docs/tutorial-style-guide.md

 npm start
 ```

-Use notes in code blocks sparingly.
+Use notes in code blocks sparingly, if at all.
 Most notes should be written above the code block.
-Anotations should be rederved for long code blocks.
-Code blocks in tutorials should be writtwen so that a user can copy and paste directy into their terminal using the copy button on each code block.
+Annotations should be reserved for long code blocks.

+Code blocks in tutorials should be written so that a user can copy and paste them directly into their terminal using the copy button on each code block.

+Avoid using multiple commands in a code block.
+Commands should be separated and listed in substeps.

 ### Inline code

-Code mentioned outside of code blocks should always be writen in tick marks exactly as it appears.
+Code mentioned outside of code blocks should always be written in tick marks exactly as it appears.

 **Example**:

 Use the `k.FunctionExapmle` function to create an example.

-Avoid starting sentences with code, as it makes capitalization and puctiation difficult.
+Avoid starting sentences with code, as it makes capitalization and punctuation difficult.
 Never alter the punctuation or capitalization of code.
 Write it exactly as it appears.

 **Example**: